tanmoysr/DeepIM/README.md

 We compare the performance of DeepIM with other existing approaches using six real-world datasets: Cora-ML, Network Science, Power Grid, Jazz, Digg, and Weibo.
 Additionally, we employ a synthetic dataset generated using the Erdos-Renyi algorithm with 50,000 nodes.

 ## Citation
-If you use this work, please cite the following paper.
+If you use this work, please cite the following article.

 Chowdhury, Tanmoy, Chen Ling, Junji Jiang, Junxiang Wang, My T. Thai, and Liang Zhao.
-"Deep Graph Representation Learning Influence Maximization with Accelerated Inference."
-Available at SSRN 4663083.
+"Deep graph representation learning influence maximization with accelerated inference."
+Neural Networks (2024): 106649.